everx-labs/debots/multisig/README.md

 ## How to build

-    tondev sol compile msigDebotv1.sol
+    everdev sol compile msigDebotv1.sol

-## How to deploy to node SE
+## How to deploy to TON OS SE

-Start node SE
+Start TON OS SE

-    tondev se start
+    everdev se start

 Run script

     ./deploy_debot.sh

-## How to run in node SE
+## How to run in TON OS SE

     ./tonos-cli --url http://127.0.0.1 debot fetch <address>